Rynji/Rynji.github.io/_projects/2019-12-25-interactive-floor-games.md

 ---

 I have made a page for each game with my personal highlights where I talk about the development and the implementation of game systems.
 All games are played on the [Interactive Floor Platform](/project/interactive-floor-project).
-All five games have released to over 100 customers.
+All five games have released to over 100 educational institutions.

 I always work closely together with those involved (designers, artists, animators), iterating on implementations to make sure the end result is up to everyone's standards.
 Games #1, #2 and #5 have been developed in collaboration with [Zwijsen](https://www.zwijsen.nl/lesmethoden/peuterpakket-bewegend-leren).